 Returns information about the current SET options.

-You can change the language and query-processing options by using the SET statement.
+You can change the language and query-processing options for a specific user session by using the SET statement. @@OPTIONS can only detect the options which are set to ON or OFF.

 The following example sets